 If workers think a child may be privately fostered, they should discuss this with the parents/carers and satisfy themselves that the parents/carers have or will notify the council.
-If the worker(s) are not confident, or if they have become aware this has not been done, they should contact the fostering team at the Local Authority to pass on the relevant information.
+If the worker(s) are not confident, or if they have become aware this has not been done, they should contact the fostering team at the Local Authority and the Safeguarding Children Team to pass on the relevant information.

-9. Multi-Agency Public Protection Arrangements (MAPPA) with Chafford Hundred Community Church
+8. Multi-Agency Public Protection Arrangements (MAPPA) with Community Church